 - U.S. citizenship, permanent residency, or DACA eligibility

-- Enrollment as a community college, undergraduate, or post-baccalaureate student
+- Enrollment as a community college, undergraduate, post-baccalaureate, master’s level or doctoral student